auth0/docs/articles/universal-login/page-templates.md

 You can customize the New <dfn data-key="universal-login">Universal Login</dfn> pages by providing a Page Template using the [Liquid template language](https://shopify.github.io/liquid/).

 ::: warning
-This capability only be used if the tenant has [Custom Domains](/custom-domains) enabled.
+This capability can only be used if the tenant has [Custom Domains](/custom-domains) enabled.
 :::

 Page Templates let you define the content that is displayed around the Universal Login widgets (e.g. the Login box, the MFA box).
 The simplest template you can write is: